-As mentioned, there are many more yellow cards (mean 2.43 per player per season, see Table 1) reported than red cards (mean 0.15 cards).11 We have extensive information on players' place of birth as well as on-field statistics (field position, games played, goals scored, yellow and red cards).
+As mentioned, there are many more yellow cards (mean 2.43 per player per season, see Table 1) reported than red cards (mean 0.15 cards).
+We have extensive information on players' place of birth as well as on-field statistics (field position, games played, goals scored, yellow and red cards).
 While most players in the European leagues are from wealthy OECD countries (mainly in Europe), large fractions are from Africa, Eastern Europe, and Latin America, with smaller numbers of Asians (Table 1).

 For some players in our sample, the data source (the Soccernet site) did not provide information on their actual place of birth, or indicated a dual nationality.
 In such cases, we used their participation on a national team to determine nationality.
 Many players who are originally from less developed countries play for European national teams, and if anything, using this criterion plausibly leads us to underestimate the effect of home country civil war history on violent soccer conduct.
-The best-known illustration is French star Zinedine Zidane.
-Even before his infamous headbutt in the 2006 World Cup Final earned him a red card, Zidane was well-known for his violence on the pitch and had received fourteen red cards throughout his career.
-Though Zidane holds dual French and Algerian citizenship, he chose to play for the French national team and so under our coding rules is French (a country with no civil war during 1980-2005) rather than Algerian (15 civil war years during the same period).12
+Since this coding rule is clearly not ideal (for example because players from civil war torn countries who are playing for France would be classified as not having been exposed to civil war) we also conducted robustness checks using the place of birth coding provided by an alternative source (playerhistory.com), which offers slightly narrower player coverage than Soccernet.
+Our results are unchanged when we use these data in place of those obtained from Soccernet.